okio-ai/nendo-platform/README.md

 ### When I try to run a tool, I get a CUDA version mismatch error

 Make sure you are using the right version of the NVIDIA container toolkit images for your hardware.
 Refer to the [GPU requirements section](#gpu-compatibility) for more information.

+### I have updated Nendo a few times and now Docker is using a lot of disk space

+Upon rebuilding the images with newer versions of the Nendo platform a few times, docker can quickly start taking up a lot of disk space.
+What helps in these situations is to call `docker system prune`.